top of page

 Body Scan

-Peer-reviewed evidence and studies indicate that the trauma narrative is stored in the body.
-Pick up The Body Keeps the Score by Bessel van der Kolk for a detailed scientific account.
-It’s important to process the body’s response during this phase.
+Peer-reviewed research indicates that the traumatic memory or narrative is stored in the body.
+It’s important to process the body’s response to desensitization and installation during this phase.

 Phase 7